phpredis/phpredis/README.markdown

 ##### *Parameters*
 *patterns*: An array of patterns to match
 *callback*: Either a string or an array with an object and method.
 The callback will get four arguments ($redis, $pattern, $channel, $message)
+*return value*: Mixed.
+Any non-null return value in the callback will be returned to the caller.
 ##### *Example*
 ~~~
 function psubscribe($redis, $pattern, $chan, $msg) {